Steiner Distance in Product Networks: Introduction

 \subsection{Related concepts}

 Although we will not consider these related concepts in this paper, they provide a context of problems related to Steiner distance.
-The first such concept is a generalization of the center of a graph.
-One defines the \emph{Steiner $k$-center} $C_k(G)\ (k\geq 2)$ of a connected graph $G$ to be the subgraph induced by the vertices $v$ of $G$ where $e_k(v)=srad_k(G)$.
-Oellermann and Tian \cite{OellermannT} showed that every graph is the $k$-center of some graph.
-More importantly, they showed that the $k$-center of a tree is a tree and they characterized those trees that are $k$-centers of trees.
+As a generalization of the center of a graph, one defines the \emph{Steiner $k$-center} $C_k(G)\ (k\geq 2)$ of a connected graph $G$ to be the subgraph induced by the vertices $v$ of $G$ where $e_k(v)=srad_k(G)$. \cite{OellermannT} showed that every graph is the $k$-center of some graph.
+Moreover, they showed that the $k$-center of a tree is a tree and they characterized those trees that are $k$-centers of trees.
 The \emph{Steiner $k$-median} of $G$ is the subgraph of $G$ induced by the vertices of $G$ of minimum Steiner $k$-distance.
 The papers \cite{Oellermann, Oellermann2, OellermannT} contain important results for Steiner centers and Steiner medians.
+For more details on the Steiner distance parameters, we refer to the survey paper \cite{MaoSurvey} and papers \cite{Ali, Caceresa, Moscarini, DankelmannE, DankelmannSO2, DayOS, GoddardOS, MaoMC}.